Kolbaskin/yode-server/README.md

 ### Admin interface

-The entrance to the admin panel (don't forget to add the port if it is not 80):
+The enterance to the admin panel (don't forget to add the port if it is not 80):

 http://localhost/admin/